Mike Diana: Probation, appeals and other legal troubles

 In 1996, while his case was still on appeal in Florida, Diana moved to New York City, where he was granted permission to serve out his sentence, and fulfill his community service obligation through volunteer work for the Comic Book Legal Defense Fund.
 Soon after the move, the Court refused to accept an amicus brief submitted by the ACLU, and responded without comment to the second appeal.
 Because Diana was no longer in their jurisdiction and New York City refused to extradite him because his convictions were for misdemeanors, they allowed him to serve his probation by mail, and took the required journalistic ethics course at New York University.
 Diana found another psychiatrist who charged him only $100 and concluded that he was perfectly normal, which she reported to the Florida court.
 He performed his community service by working about ten hours per week at a Lower East Side community garden and another six hours per week at God's Love We Deliver, a group that delivers food to HIV patients.
-Before his probation officer quit the Salvation Army-run probation department, she told the court before that Diana had violated his probation.
+Before his probation officer quit the Salvation Army-run probation department, she told the court that Diana had violated his probation.
 Still owing $2,000 in fines, a warrant was issued for his arrest in Florida.

 In May 1997 the CBLDF and the ACLU submitted a petition for a writ of certiorari to the United States Supreme Court to hear Diana's case, with First Amendment attorney George Rehdart assisting in the petition.
 On June 27, the Court denied the petition without comment, effectively ending his legal options in his battle to overturn his conviction.

 In February 2020, 26 years after his sentence, Diana was removed from probation.